On the Language of the Deep Blue

 by Charles Foster

-Charles Foster is a writer, barrister, and traveler.
+Charles Foster is a writer, barrister, and a Fellow of Green Templeton College, University of Oxford.
 He is the author of more than twenty books, including Being a Beast: Adventures Across the Species Divide, The Sacred Journey: The Ancient Practices, and Wired for God: The Biology of Spiritual Experience.

 In an effort to redeem the self-referential, reductionist nature of human language, Charles Foster travels to the Isle of Skye seeking out a language beyond the human in the vibrant and vast communication of the eight remaining Scottish killer whales.

 On a gray January day, I sat slumped in a chair in an overheated library.
 At midday I got up, ate a slice of shrink-wrapped pig from a Danish factory, and went back to my desk.

 That same lunchtime, after a morning idling and smooching off the coast of the Isle of Mull in northwest Scotland, the doomed West Coast Community of killer whales drowned a gray seal in a sea cave, bit off its head, and divided the body neatly among themselves: from each according to his ability, to each according to his need.
 Then all eight of them turned northward.
 They were going, as they discussed en route, to the Isle of Skye, 120 miles away.
 They could have gone at thirty-five miles an hour, but today there was no hurry.